dbcook/openrocket-database/README.md

 MPC tubes, implying a .5mm (.020") wall thickness.
 The Quest data should also let us definitively recover the nose cone shoulder diameters appropriate for the metric tubes.

-Despite the thin information, I have been able to build a relatively complete parts file which has been added to the project as of version 0.9.0.9
+Despite the thin information, I have been able to build a relatively complete MPC parts file which is now included with this package.

+#### Madcow Rocketry

+To the best of my knowledge, Madcow Rocketry has never published a print catalog.

+Madcow has spotty dimensional and mass data on its website; perhaps 2/3 of the parts have some useful data.
+Mass information is missing for many nose cones, especially the larger ones.

+Madcow absorbed the former Rocketry Warehouse line (which had been operated by the owner of Performance Rocketry) in 2016.
+Even before this, the fiberglass tubes and nose cones sold by Madcow were made by Performance Rocketry.

 ### Missing Manufacturers